dianudi/lighttpd-docker/README.md

-# Lighttpd Docker Reverse Proxy
+# Lighttpd Docker PHP FPM

 Make Lighttpd as an PHP web server.
 SSL uses a self-signed certificate and is auto-generated at once.
 This branch is for PHP, for other variant see branch menu.